Ballarat: Sport and recreation

 Cricket is Ballarat's second most-popular sport.
 It has three international standard cricket ovals, including Eastern Oval, which was one of the host venues of the 1992 Cricket World Cup.
 The Ballarat Cricket Association is the city's principle cricket competition.
 Soccer is also popular in Ballarat.
 Based at Morshead Park Stadium, the semi-professional Ballarat City FC competes in the National Premier League, the third tier competition of Australian soccer.
 Melbourne's Western United FC plays four A-League matches per year at Eureka Stadium.
 Basketball is played in Ballarat with the Ballarat Sports Events Centre hosting South East Australian Basketball League matches involving the Ballarat Miners and Ballarat Rush.
 Netball is similarly popular, with many netball clubs affiliated with local Australian rules clubs.

 Athletics is and has historically been very popular with 4 local clubs competing at the BRAC (Ballarat Regional Athletics Centre) located at the Llanberis Athletics Track in Golden Point, 5 minutes from the CBD.
-The city features a rich and decorated athletics history with Australia's most successful track and field athlete (Jared Tallent - Racewalker), and many other Olympians (Steve Moneghetti, Greg Smith (Paralympian)) having been born in Ballarat.
+The city features a rich and decorated athletics history with Australia's most successful track and field athlete (Jared Tallent – Racewalker), and many other Olympians (Steve Moneghetti, Greg Smith (Paralympian)) having been born in Ballarat.

-Rowing and kayaking is centred on Lake Wendouree, which hosts the Victorian Schools Rowing Championships as well as the annual "Head of the Lake" rowing regatta.
+Rowing and kayaking are centred on Lake Wendouree, which hosts the Victorian Schools Rowing Championships as well as the annual "Head of the Lake" rowing regatta.
 The city hosted rowing events for the 1956 Summer Olympic Games.
 Horse racing and greyhound racing are also popular, with dedicated facilities.
 The Ballarat Turf Club schedules around 28 race meetings a year including the Ballarat Cup meeting in mid-November.
 Athletics facilities include an international standard athletics track at Golden Point.
 Swimming and water sport is facilitated at two Olympic-sized pools as well as an indoor 25 m competition short course pool.
 The main facility is the Ballarat Aquatic Centre located in Lake Gardens.
 Baseball was first organised in Australia at Ballarat in 1857, and three local teams compete in the Geelong Baseball Association.

 Golf is played at four main venues which include the Ballarat Golf Course in Alfredton, home to the Ballarat Golf Club.
 The Ballarat Roller Derby League was formed in 2008, and held their first match in 2009.
 They have two teams who compete in local events, and a combined travelling team, the Rat Pack, who compete in interleague roller derby competitions.

+The World Athletics-Certified Ballarat Marathon Road Running Festival, inaugurated in 2024, is now an annual event.
+It features a variety of road running events, including a full marathon, half marathon, 10 km run, and family-friendly fun runs, attracting participants from across the region and beyond.
+The 2024 Marathon Event was a qualifying race for the Abbott World Marathon Majors 2025 Age Group Championships.
+The festival promotes community participation, and showcases Ballarat's scenic landmarks.